for webpack 3

 Extracting Sass or LESS

-The configuration is the same, switch out sass-loader
+The configuration is the same, switch out sass-loader for less-loader when necessary.

 const ExtractTextPlugin = require('extract-text-webpack-plugin');